Arab Christians: Syria

-The Arab Christians of Syria are Greek Orthodox and Melkite Greek Catholic, as well as some Latin Church Catholics.
-Non-Arab Syrian Christians include Assyrians/Syriacs (mainly in the northeast), Greeks and Armenians.
-Assyrian Iraqi Christian refugees fled to Syria after massacres in Turkey and Iraq during and after WWI and then post-2003.
-Due to the Syrian civil war, a large number of Christians fled the country to Lebanon, Jordan, and Europe, though the major share of the population still resides in Syria (some being internally displaced).
-Western Aramaic is spoken by Arab Christians and Muslims alike in remote villages in Syria, including Maaloula, Jubb'adin and Bakhah.
+The Arab Christians of Syria are predominantly Rūm-Orthodox and Melkite-Catholic, with some Roman-Catholics.
+Non-Arab Syrian Christians include Assyrians (also known as Chaldeans or Syriacs), Greeks and Armenians.
+Assyrian refugees fled to Syria after the massacres in Turkey and Iraq during World War I, also known as Sayfo in Syriac-Aramaic, and later after the events in Iraq in 2003.
+Due to the Syrian civil war, a large number of Christians fled the country to Lebanon, Jordan, and Europe.
+However, a significant portion of the population still resides in Syria, with some being internally displaced.
+Many Arab Christian militias fought in the Syrian civil war, including the Khabur Guards and the pro-Assad Guardians of the Dawn.
+Western Aramaic is spoken by Christian and Muslim Arameans (or Syriacs) alike in remote villages in the Qalamoun mountains, including Maaloula, Jubb'adin and Bakh'a.

-The largest Christian denomination in Syria is the Greek Orthodox church, most of whom are Arab Christians, followed in second place by the Syriac Orthodox, many of whose followers espouse an Assyrian identity.
+The largest Christian denomination in Syria is the Greek-Orthodox Church, primarily consisting of Arab Christians, followed by the Syriac-Orthodox Church, whose followers often identify as Assyrian or Syriac.
 The combined population of Syria and Lebanon in 1910 was estimated at 30% in a population of 3.5 million.
 According to the 1960 census in Syria which recorded just over 4.5 million inhabitants, Christians formed just under 15% of the population (or 675,000).
 Since 1960 the population of Syria has increased five-fold, but the Christian population only 3.5 times.
 Due to political reasons, no newer census has been taken since.
 Most recent estimates prior to the Syrian civil war suggested that overall Christians were about 10% of the overall population of Syrian 23 million citizens, due to having lower birth rates and higher emigration rates than their Muslim compatriots.

 Although religious freedom is allowed in the Syrian Arab Republic, all citizens of Syria including Christians, are subject to the Shari'a-based personal status laws regulating child custody, inheritance, and adoption.
 For example, in the case of divorce, a woman loses the right to custody of her sons when they reach the age of thirteen and her daughters when they reach the age of fifteen, regardless of religion.
+Since the fall of the Assad regime, the situation has deteriorated further, with Christians facing increased persecution by armed Islamist groups and constitutional changes affecting their rights.